awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_gtid.md

 Integer\.
 The port used by the MariaDB instance running external to Amazon RDS to be configured as the replication master\.
 If your network configuration includes SSH port replication that converts the port number, specify the port number that is exposed by SSH\.

  *replication\_user\_name*
 String\.
-The ID of a user with REPLICATION SLAVE permissions in the MariaDB DB instance to be configured as the Read Replica\.
+The ID of a user with REPLICATION SLAVE permissions in the MariaDB DB instance to be configured as the read replica\.

  *replication\_user\_password*
 String\.
 The password of the user ID specified in `replication_user_name`\.